geniodelmale/azdevops-sync/README.md

 # Help needed
 - Documentation
-- Updating comments in the code that are still in Italian.
 - Porting to Azure Function 2.0 and to Azure DevOps SDK.
 - Better error handling.
 - Handling of other common cases.